harreld/Coursera_Capstone/PopularVenueModeling.md

 The location and venue data was explored to give insight into whether location data was likely to be a predictive factor of top venue categories for a city.
 Cities were clustered using the k-means clustering algorithm into 5 groups based on similarity between top venues.
 These clusters were graphed on a map and also displayed in tables.

 A one-hot table was created for the venue data so that each venue category became a dedicated column with a value of 1 only if the venue was that particular category, 0 otherwise.
 This one-hot table was then grouped by City applying a mean for each one-hot column.
-This grouped table thus contained the fractional occurence of each venue category within each city.
+This grouped table thus contained the fractional occurrence of each venue category within each city.

 The K-means clustering algorithm was applied to the top 10 venue categories to find 5 clusters of cities grouped by most similar rankings.
 The category value of each city was merged with its location data in preparation for graphing.
 A map of the United States was created with each of the 75 considered cities marked with using a color coded by category.
 Each of the 5 categories was also examined by table to see rough patterns in the top venues.